-In 2021, the Company purchased a \$ 5.0 million non-controlling interest in TuSimple, a global self-driving technology company.
+In 2021, the Company purchased a \$5.0 million non-controlling interest in TuSimple, a global self-driving technology company.
 Upon completion of its IPO in April 2021, our investment in TuSimple was converted into Class A common shares and is now being accounted for under ASC 321, Investments - Equity Securities.
-Our pre-tax net losses were not material for the three months ended March 31, 2024 and 2023.
+Our pre-tax net losses were investment activity was not material for the three and six months ended March 31, 2024, June 30, 2024 and 2023.
 See Note 5, Fair Value, for additional information on the fair value of our investment in TuSimple.